Defining Agile Marketing

 I like to think of Agile Marketing as an approach.
 Based on the same thinking and mindset behind Agile Development, Agile Marketing manages for uncertainty through iterating, anticipating, and adaptation.

-In the first post in this series we discussed several challenges marketing organizations are facing.
+In an earlier post, I described several challenges marketing organizations are facing.
 If you look at them more closely you will see that many of them arise from a significant growth in uncertainty that these organizations face. around both WHAT marketing would work as well as HOW to build it in an effective way.

 Dealing with uncertainty around WHAT marketing experience to deliver